| Lessons learned at InaugurationEditors note: This is the second in a series of three articles

 read for their own personal knowledge, they discuss and debate with

+one another.
 In the Capitol gift store, two store clerks were

 discussing the John Ashcroft hearing going on in the adjacent Russell